toto112358/pypack/readme.md

 To do:
 ------
 1. Add dependencies support (e.g. a python package can be dependant on another one)
-3. Add configuration file to customize install
+3. Add configuration file to customize install (i.e. install root version or non-root)
 4. Create a .PYPACK package extention
     - Dependencies support
     - Instructions to install and/or uninstall properly
-5. Add package versionning to downgrade packages to backed-up versions
+5. ~Add package versionning to downgrade packages to backed-up versions~ (maybe not a good indea)
-6. Add seamless package install by installing all packages in a pypack directory but creating symbolic links
-7. Add a --update option to update python3 program
+7. **Add a --update option to update python3 program** (URGENT)
 8. Add a [cheat sheet](cheat_sheet.md)
-9. Add an option to show all installed packages
+9. Add an option to show all installed packages (PRIORITY)
 10. Add a package repository
 11. Ask community to make commits on my script
 12. Add support for python3 project that need MULTIPLE files